-Faux wood is the cheapest material, especially vinyl.
+Faux wood shutters use the cheapest materials, especially vinyl.
 At the same time, it’s made to last.
 This is a material that will last decades and requires very little upkeep.
 Exterior shutters will need more upkeep than interior shutters.

 You can get the material in any color, making sure you match your décor.
 White or cream tend to be favored as they work with all décor needs.